 They have their own directly elected legislative assemblies, administrative, fiscal and legal systems and their own courts of law.

-This article covers the Bailiwick of Guernsey and will form part of a series looking at insolvency procedures in the crown dependencies.
+This article covers the Bailiwick of Guernsey and forms part of a series looking at insolvency procedures in the crown dependencies.

-All formal insolvencies involving Guernsey companies are governed by the Companies (Guernsey) Law, 2008 (Companies Law)
+All formal insolvencies involving Guernsey companies are governed by the Companies (Guernsey) Law, 2008.

 There is no requirement for an ICAS member to hold an insolvency licence to take a Guernsey insolvency appointment.
 An ICAS member will, under the Public Practice Regulations, require to have a practicing certificate.